Recruiting

 What’s the most common complaint of football officials?

 Almost every chapter member regrets waiting to start training to become a football official.
 Don’t make their mistake and wait another season to start the process of becoming a Texas high school football official.
-To learn more about the training program and get added to the training class list, email us at brad10021970@yahoo.com. or call us at 325-998-0262.
+To learn more about the training program and get added to the training class list, call us at 325-356-6259.

 If this sounds like it might interest you, click here to begin your first steps to becoming a football official!